matthias-bs/growatt2lorawan/README.md

 **No sun - no power - no transmission!** :sunglasses:

-Some ESP32 boards have an integrated LiPo battery charger.
+But: Some ESP32 boards have an integrated LiPo battery charger.
 You could power the board from a battery while there is no PV power (at least for a few hours).

 ## Library Dependencies